sodadata/docs/soda-core/overview.md

 Use Soda Core for data quality testing both in and out of your pipeline, for data observability, and for data monitoring.

-Soda Core leverages the Soda Checks Langauge (SodaCL), a human-readable domain-specific language (DSL) for data reliability.
+Soda Core leverages the Soda Checks Language (SodaCL), a human-readable domain-specific language (DSL) for data reliability.

 Main features of SodaCL: